badgirlbongi/bongihub/workflow.md

 + trying to resolve the pop-up issue on reviews.php and places.php
 + made changes on the showpop-up function on places.php
 + made changes again on reviews.php and places.php

+01/03/2024
++ changing my code for the tourza project to the way it was before the changes made so that I can debugg it properly